-Welcome back to Air Fryer Bro, the place where we live and breath everything air fryer!
+Welcome back to Air Fryer Bro, the place where we live and breathe everything air fryer!
 Today, we are looking at the comparison a lot of people want to make when buying a new kitchen appliance.

 Air fryer VS Instant Pot!
 Both are popular kitchen appliances, but which one is best for you?
 We will lay out the pros and cons of both, and hopefully by the end of the article you will know which one to buy!